Jeiwan/uniswapv3-book/content/docs/milestone_4/path.md

 When doing multi-pool swaps, we're sending output of a previous swap to the input of the next one.
 For example:

-1. In WETH/USDC pool, we're selling WETH and buying USDC.
+1. in WETH/USDC pool, we're selling WETH and buying USDC;
-1. In USDC/USDT pool, we're selling USDC from the previous swap and buying USDT.
+1. in USDC/USDT pool, we're selling USDC from the previous swap and buying USDT;
-1. In WBTC/USDT pool, we're selling USDT from the previous pool and buying WBTC.
+1. in WBTC/USDT pool, we're selling USDT from the previous pool and buying WBTC.

 We can turn this series into a path: